 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Sainsburys Bank, PPI may have been attached to a customer's policy by Sainsburys Bank, in some cases without their knowledge.
 Sainsburys Bank may have refused a credit application if PPI was refused by the customer.

 Sainsburys Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Sainsburys Bank.

-There are many examples of Sainsburys Bank mis-selling PPI, some customers were not even made aware by Sainsburys Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Sainsburys Bank that it was optional.
+There are many examples of Sainsburys Bank mis-selling PPI, some consumers were not even made aware by Sainsburys Bank that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Sainsburys Bank that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Sainsburys Bank, and this was not explained to you at the point of sale, then you would be due compensation from Sainsburys Bank.